-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The kitchen fittings are showing some signs of wear and tear however generally appeared in adequate condition for their age and type.
+The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.